Shanghai Noon

 Story & Plot Summary: Shanghai Noon

-Quick Plot Summary: Shanghai Noon is a Adventure, Action, Comedy, Western film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2000, Shanghai Noon is a Adventure, Action, Comedy, Western film directed by Tom Dey.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Jackie Chan.

 Story Breakdown